Blueprint Travelers - Travel Site

 You can read more about where to stay in Cartagena, how to get around the city, and other tips and tricks to enjoy the city here.

-Your first day in the city should be spent getting to know the history of the city and wandering through the beautiful streets of the historic center.
-This area of Cartagena, Colombia is one of the biggest attractions to the city due to its colorful and flower-filled narrow streets and alleys.
-The walled city is incredibly safe and getting lost within the streets is the best way to explore and take it all in.
-And don’t forget to walk on the wall to take in the views.
+We recommend starting your experience in Cartagena by getting to know the history of the city and wandering through the beautiful streets of the historic center.
+This area of Cartagena is one of the biggest attractions to the city due to its colorful and flower-filled narrow streets and alleys.
+The walled city is safe and getting lost within the streets is the best way to explore and take it all in.
+And don’t forget to walk along the top of the wall to take in the views.
 It is also a great way to see the sunset.

 Beyond the Walled City, you will also want to wander through the streets of the neighborhood, Getsemani.
 This bohemian and art hub is full of color and life, with vendors selling their own artwork and murals lining many alleys.